simulacrum6/comment-vis/README.md

 The visualisation allows users to explore different perspectives on their data, such as general sentiment, relevance and relationships between feedback categories.\
 **TODO:** Add detailed description.

-## NLP Approaches

-* Naive approach: Use k most frequent _Content Words?_ as category. _Modifiers?_ related to Content Words as attributes.
-* Approach A: Transform feedback into vector representation.
-Cluster into groups (Graph Clustering, RBF Nets?).
-Run _Keyword Extraction?_ on clusters to get _Category_.
-(Run sentiment analysis on feedback

 ## Scratchpad

 * Read paper from NLP Highlights. _More research?
 Existing Neural Models?_